Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Limiting normal curvature

 given in \cite{SUY}, where $\gamma(t)$ is a singular curve parameterizing cuspidal edges and

-In fact, the following assertion holds: \begin{prop} The new definition \eqref{eq:kn1} of the limiting normal curvature at $p$ coincides with $\kappa_\nu$ given in \eqref{eq:knp} when $p=\gamma(0)$ is a non-degenerate singular point of the first kind. \end{prop}

-\begin{Proof} Since $\gamma(t)$ consists of non-degenerate singular points of the first kind for sufficiently small $t$, we can take an admissible coordinate system $(u,v)$ centered at $\gamma(0)$ so that the $u$-axis is a singular curve and $\partial_v:=\partial/\partial v$ is the null direction.
+In fact, the following assertion holds: \begin{prop} The new definition \eqref{eq:kn1} of the limiting normal curvature at $p$ coincides with $\kappa_\nu$ given in \eqref{eq:knp} when $p=\gamma(0)$ is a non-degenerate singular point of the first kind. \end{prop} \begin{Proof} Since $\gamma(t)$ consists of non-degenerate singular points of the first kind for sufficiently small $t$, we can take an admissible coordinate system $(u,v)$ centered at $\gamma(0)$ so that the $u$-axis is a singular curve and $\partial_v$ is the null direction.
 Since $f(u,0)=\hat \gamma(u)$, \eqref{eq:kn1} is exactly equal to \eqref{eq:knp} at $t=0$. \end{Proof}

 \begin{prop}[The continuity of the limiting normal curvature] Let $p$ be a rank one singular point of $f$.
 The definition of $\kappa_\nu$ does not depend on the choice of the admissible coordinate system.
 Moreover, if $p$ is non-degenerate and $\gamma(t)$ is a singular curve such that $\gamma(0)=p$, and if $\gamma(t)$ $(t\ne 0)$ consists of singular points of the first kind, then it holds that